micahscopes/webscape-wanderer/README.md

     - [ ] Support for small graphs and non-instanced rendering
 - [ ] Examples and documentation
 - [ ] GPU rendered cursors and UI feedback widgets (currently these are rendered as HTML element overlays)
+- [ ] Implement PBO based picker pixel download for potentially better picker performance
+- [ ] Less jittery camera (using AudioWorklet or GPU?)
+  - [x] tried GPU interpolation and found that texture lookups for camera parameters were expensive
+  - [ ] try using pixel buffer
+- [ ] Investigate reading interpolated graph data from GPU-IO framebuffer to pixel buffers to reduce texture lookups in node and edge shaders
 - [ ] Pin camera center to nodes or clusters of nodes
   - (potentially moving more of the camera stuff to the GPU)
 - [ ] Investigate performance bottlenecks with the query worker